 “Indica, Sativa, Terpenes, Entourage Effect… What are they talking about?”

 Walking into a dispensary can be a bit intimidating for people, especially if it’s your first time.
-You’ll hear words tossed around “Indica, Sativa, Terpenes, Entourage Effect…” may not know what they mean.
+You’ll hear words tossed around “Indica, Sativa, Terpenes, Entourage Effect…” and you may or may know what they mean.
 Not understanding these words can make the buying process a bit daunting.

 Indica – Indica strains of cannabis are known for their relaxing, therapeutic qualities and for providing chronic pain relief.
-These strains are best used at night.
+Best used at night.

 Sativa – Sativa strains are known for producing an energetic high that leaves the user with a euphoric state of mind that is very enjoyable for an extended period of time.
 Best used during the day.